 So let’s list some of the many ways that a photograph can provide us with important and useful information about our ancestors:

-- Professional Photographer – If a professional photographer took the photos, does his name and location or name of the studio give us a clue as to the ancestors residence?
+Professional Photographer – If a professional photographer took the photos, does his name and location or the name of the studio give us a clue as to the ancestor’s residence?

 For useful information regarding dating an old photograph – it would be helpful to visit Maureen Taylor’s Photo Detective website.
 And in the U.K., Jayne Shrimpton.
 Both have numerous articles and books pertinent to photo analysis.